vrthra/mimid/README.md

 After running the python experiments using *command line*, the results can be inspected using the following command line.
-Note that running it through Jupyter notebook interface will not produce the `PymimidBook.html` file which is required for using `py_tables.py`.
+Note that running it through Jupyter notebook interface will not produce the `PymimidBook.html` file which is required for using `py_tables.sh`.
 In that case, please view the results directly in the notebook *Results* section.

 ```bash